 The holidays are an exciting time of year.
 We all get together, let some weight off our shoulders and enjoy a few days of respite from the pressures of life.
 The key to enjoying the holiday season is to be prepared for all eventualities.
 Fewer surprises and less stress is the ticket to coasting through the Christmas period and starting the new year refreshed and mentally well.

 I’ve seen a lot of Christmases come and go.
-Over the years I’ve learned a few lessons and things that you might want to revisit/focus to ensure the holidays go more smoothly.
+Over the years, I’ve learned a few lessons and things that you might want to revisit/focus on to ensure the holidays go more smoothly.
 Here are my top ten tips, plus one.

 Be Aware of Storm Safety